CAG: Cache-Augmented Generation

 Errors Subject to potential errors in document selection and ranking.
 Minimizes data errors by ensuring holistic context is present.

 Complexity Integrates retrieval, update and generation components, which increases system complexity.
-Simplifies architecture however we do need to maange the KVCache.
+Simplifies architecture; however, KVCache management is still required.

 Context Dynamically added with each new query.
 Context from preloaded data.